-There are not many clinical trials that study medical marijuana due to the cannabis plant’s federally illegal status.
+There are not many clinical trials that look into and research medical marijuana due to the cannabis plant’s federally illegal status.
 Colorado has been a rare exception, given Amendment 64.
 The Colorado Department of Public Health and Environment (CDPHE) now plans to expand the state’s nine funded medical marijuana studies.
-They are offering $3million more in grants for qualified research efforts.
+3 million dollars are being offered into qualified research efforts

-Projects have also compared medical marijuana to oxycodone and CBD’s treatment of Parkinson’s tremors and pediatric epilepsy.
+Projects have also compared medical marijuana to oxycodone and CBD’s treatment towards Parkinson’s symptoms and children with epilepsy.

-A bill that sought to add autism spectrum disorder to the state’s list of conditions pass the legislature by wide margins but was vetoed by Governor John Hickenlooper.
-He stated his “sole concern that medical efficacy of MMJ to treat ASD has yet to be fully studied by medical professionals and scientific experts entrusted to this role at the Colorado Department of Public Health and Environment.”
-He instead issued an executive order for the Colorado Board of Health to start researching the “safety and efficacy of medical marijuana for the treatment of autism spectrum disorder in children.”
+sole concern that medical efficacy of MMJ to treat ASD has yet to be fully studied by medical professionals and scientific experts entrusted to this role at the Colorado Department of Public Health and Environment…[after issuing a research order to the Colorado Board of Health] The safety and efficacy of medical marijuana for the treatment of autism spectrum disorder in children must be researched

-Last year, the Colorado Legislature passed a bill that created a separate licensing program for issuing research-and-development licenses for public and private studies within the Marijuana Enforcement Division.
+Last year, the Colorado Legislature passed a bill that created an individual program to license which allows credible development and research licenses for the general public and independent studies regarding the Marijuana Enforcement Division.